Throwback to 1989

 Stars were born

-English actor Daniel Radcliffe was born in Fulham, London, to a literary agent and casting agent.
-He was cast as Harry Potter at the age of 11 and has since gone onto perform in multiple films and theatre productions.
+1. English actor Daniel Radcliffe was born in Fulham, London, to a literary agent and casting agent.
+He landed the role of Harry Potter at the age of 11.
+He has since gone onto perform in multiple films and theatre productions.

-American singer-songwriter Taylor Swift (aka Swifty) was born in Pennsylvania, USA and began her successful career at the tender age of 14.
+2. American singer-songwriter Taylor Swift (aka Swifty) was born in Pennsylvania, USA.
+She began her successful career at the tender age of 14.

-“Sometimes I’m wracked with guilt when I needn’t be, and that, to me, is leftover from my Catholic upbringing.
+3. Madonna released: ‘Like a Prayer’.
+“Sometimes I‘m wracked with guilt when I needn‘t be, and that, to me, is left over from my Catholic upbringing.
 Because in Catholicism you are born a sinner and you are a sinner all of your life.
 No matter how you try to get away from it, the sin is within you all the time.”

 The Dalai Lama won the Nobel Peace prize